Sealed Sources and Devices Toolkit

 We register, either sealed sources, devices or sealed source and device combinations.

 Holders of sealed source and device certificates are required to pay an annual license fee to the NRC.
-These fees are explained in our Materials Fee Billing Handbook.
 Refer to the schedule of materials fees for the fees required.